iron-fish/website/docs/onboarding/rpc/chain.md

 `} />

-## chain/getNoteWitness
+## <GithubCodeLink link="chain/getNoteWitness" /> chain/getNoteWitness

-Returns a witness (merkle path) to a specified note in the note merkle tree.
+Gets a witness (merkle path) to a specified note in the note merkle tree.
 This witness is necessary for creating a transaction that spends the note.

 This endpoint would primarily be used to construct transactions without using the Iron Fish wallet.
 The returned `treeSize` and `rootHash` values will always reference the note merkle tree state at the current HEAD of the chain.
 If the chain experiences a re-org and the referenced HEAD moves to a fork, this witness will no longer be usable in a transaction.

 #### Request